darylweir/DependencyService/README.md

 # Dependency Service #

 A simple web service built on Scalatra to provide some analytics on data from software projects.
+Available to test online at [stark-meadow-21658.herokuapp.com/dependencies](https://stark-meadow-21658.herokuapp.com/dependencies)

 **Implements:** a GET API at /dependencies which takes a query parameter named 'variable' and returns a list of JSON objects with two fields:
 * `variable`, the name of the dependent variable